 Luca Siniscalco: Antaios symbolized the reinterpretation of the world through the cultural weapons of mythic-symbolic hermeneutics

 It was no surprise for me to come across Traditionalism in my research on Conservative Revolutionism.
-While analysing how they influenced each other and whether there was any communication between them, I came across the journal Antaios.
+While analysing how they influenced each other and whether there was any communication between them, I came across Antaios.
 This magazine, edited by Ernst Jünger and Mircea Eliade, was an important platform where high-level conservative intellectuals came together.
 We recently discussed figures such asAntaios, Jünger and Julius Evola with Luca Siniscalco.

 Let’s start by getting to know you.